Aimee Semple McPherson: Problems with the Temple

-Her efforts toward interracial revival continued.
-She welcomed black people into the congregation and pulpit.
-While race riots burned Detroit in 1943, McPherson publicly converted the black former heavyweight champion Jack Johnson on the Temple stage and embraced him.
+Her efforts toward interracial revival continued as she welcomed African-American people into the congregation and pulpit.
+While race riots burned Detroit in 1943, McPherson publicly converted former African-American heavyweight champion Jack Johnson on the Temple stage and embraced him.

 War years

-In the 1930s McPherson and the Foursquare Gospel Church explored Pacifism, a component of Pentecostalism.
+In the 1930s McPherson and the Foursquare Church explored pacifism, a component of Pentecostalism.
 McPherson also considered Gandhi's views on pacifism, and Clinton Howard, chairman of the World Peace Commission, was invited to speak at the Temple.
 In 1932, she promoted disarmament.
 Foursquare leaders, alarmed at rapid changes in military technology, drew up an amendment inclusive of varied opinions on military service.
-Two views were held acceptable: the idea that one could bear arms in a righteous cause; and the view that killing of others, even in connection to military service, would endanger their souls.
+Two views were held acceptable: the idea that one could bear arms in a righteous cause and the view that killing others, even in military service, would endanger their souls.
 McPherson monitored international events leading up to the Second World War, believing that the apocalypse and the Second Coming of Christ were at hand.

 All-night prayer meetings were held at the Temple starting in 1940 as Germany occupied Europe.
 She asked other Foursquare churches around the country to follow suit.
-She sent President Franklin Roosevelt's secretary, Stephen Early, an outline of her plans, and various officials expressed appreciation, including the governor of California.
+She sent President Roosevelt's secretary, Stephen Early, an outline of her plans, and various officials expressed appreciation, including the governor of California.

-At the outbreak of World War II, McPherson rejected the Christian pacifism popular in the Pentecostal movement, saying that, "It is the Bible against Mein Kampf.
-It is the Cross against the Swastika.
+At the outbreak of World War II, McPherson rejected the Christian pacifism popular in the Pentecostal movement, saying, "It is the Bible against Mein Kampf.
+It is the cross against the swastika.
 It is God against the antichrist of Japan...This is no time for pacifism."
-The Temple itself became a symbol of homefront sacrifice for the war effort.
+The Temple became a symbol of homefront sacrifice for the war effort.
 Its white dome was painted black and its stained-glass windows covered in anticipation of air raids.
 To advertise the need to conserve gasoline and rubber, McPherson drove a horse and buggy to the Temple.